cram-connect/cram-connect.github.io/index.md

 Take a look at some of the responses on this [Google Sheet](https://docs.google.com/spreadsheets/d/1QS23m1Fic11t41OmTutasY6-QqDqSCM_SIn8pZFPwcw/edit?usp=sharing).
 These responses came from a wide variety of UH Manoa users ranging from music majors to electrical/computer engineers!
 From 5 responses, our web application was given an average rating of 8.2 out of 10!

+If you would also like to join in providing feedback after exploring Cram Connect, please feel free to leave a response in our [Google Form](https://forms.gle/aLxdPqLRGiFaQRbN6).

 ## Meet the Development Team
 * [Marionne Casipit](https://marionne.github.io/)